 - Create a schedule for feeding your dog

-- Eliminate or minimize feeding your dog your own food
+- Eliminate or minimize feeding your dog your food

 - Feed your dog its healthy treats

-Making a schedule for feeding your dog is also smart, as most eat once or twice a day.
+Making a plan for feeding your dog is also smart, as most eat once or twice a day.
 Creating a routine will make it easy on you and your dog.

-If you feed your dog scraps of your own food, you also need to break that habit.
-It can be fun to satisfy your dog’s craving for a taste of your own food, but human food can interfere with a dog’s diet.
-Not only can many of the foods we eat be terrible for them, the amount you feed them can add up as the day goes on.
-In order for your pet to progress and reach a healthy standard, table scraps will have to be minimized.
+If you feed your dog scraps of your food, you also need to break that habit.
+It can be fun to satisfy your dog’s craving for a taste of your food, but human food can interfere with a dog’s diet.
+Not only can many of the foods we eat be terrible for them, but the amount you feed them can also add up as the day goes on.
+In order for your pet to progress and reach a healthy standard, you will have to minimize the table scraps.

 Dietary supplements for:

 - Cardiovascular improvement